Want to get your business ready for your financial year end but not sure how to go about it?

 An accountant might also be able to help you with tax planning and financial management for the next financial year at the same time.

-Whether you use an accountant or not, you must make sure your accounting records provide all the required information.
+Whether you use an accountant or not, make sure your accounting records provide all the required information.

 It’s much simpler if you have a well organised, frequently updated accounting system, rather than having to order everything at your financial year end.